Get to know

 I wish to persuade others to "live in the moment."
 Fishing is an activity that requires you to be alert and aware of your surroundings.
 And when you are present, your mind is free of thoughts from the past or the future.
 Developing a calm sense of self.
 Other influences include cleaning up after yourself, catching and releasing, and paying it forward.
 Teach the next generation the joys of fishing and being on the water.

-I like to fish in the early mornings and late at night.
-As a fly angler, this is the time of day when the wind typically calms and the fish get active.
+I like to fish in the early mornings and evenings.
+This is the time of day when the wind typically calms and the fish get active.
 I also love the lighting for landscape photography.

-My perfect day starts with getting up early, brewing coffee, walking out to the beach at camp with the dog , stepping into my boat, pushing off the dock, and heading to my favorite bays.
+My perfect day starts with getting up early with my husband, brewing coffee, walking out to my boat, pushing off the dock, and heading to my favorite bays.
 The peaceful setting of the morning lays the stage for a terrific day.
 I like to unplug from all technology, turn off the television, and disengage entirely from the outside world.
-It's even better if I can bring my family with me.
-Spring and autumn are my favorite seasons.

 FOLLOW REBEKKA ON SOCIAL